InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/rt-11-v2/simh/index.md

 ## Downloads

-There are two different versions of RT-11 v2, whose image is available for us to use/ They are RT-11 v2B and v2C.
+There are two different versions of RT-11 v2, whose image is available for us to use.
+They are RT-11 v2B and v2C.
 Both of them are mostly same, and you can use either.
 You can download the image needed to run !
 RT-11 v2 on the SIMH PDP-11 emulator from here:

 - [!
 RT-11 v2B image](https://github.com/InstallerLegacy/RT11DV50/raw/main/RTV2RK.B)
 - [!
 RT-11 v2C image](https://github.com/InstallerLegacy/RT11DV50/raw/main/RTV2RK.C)